|We work constantly to offer

 is, and mail it back the next day.
 Asking for that kind of agreement from a

 Hope this is useful!
-Below are thoughts as to how to
+Below are thoughts and links as to how to

 determine what you have and it's value.